OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 With MicroShed Testing, applications are exercised in a black box fashion.
 Black box means the tests cannot access the application internals.
 Instead, the application is exercised from the outside, usually with HTTP requests.
 To simplify the HTTP interactions, inject a REST client into the tests.

 Import the **org.microshed.testing.jaxrs.RESTClient** annotation, create a PersonService REST client, and annotate the REST client with **@RESTClient**.

-Add the following line after line 22 of the **PersonServiceIT.java** file:
+To do this, add the following line after the existing imports in the **PersonServiceIT.java** file:

 `import org.microshed.testing.jaxrs.RESTClient;`

-Add the following on line 30 of the **PersonServiceIT.java** file:
+Add the following to the **PersonServiceIT** class:

 ```
 @RESTClient